Safety and Security: 4 Ways to Intercept a Sudden Attack

 In conclusion, focus your power and train your structure and you will be able to develop kicks that will drop any opponent you face.

-Basic Wing Chun Defense
+Wing Chun Defense Made Simple: A Beginner’s Guide

 The first few months of a martial artist are crucial to their success.
 Instructors must work to instill confidence from day one.
 The student must learn to trust not only their instructors but also the techniques they are learning.
 If a student knows what he is learning is practical and useful from the start he will stick around for the fine tuning of those techniques.
-At Sifu Och Wing Chun we want to help students learn a basic Wing Chun Defense right from the beginning.
-To help cover some of the most basic attacks we teach 3 defenses right away: Bui Sao, Tan Sao, and Gan Sao.

 Bui Sao